moggieuk/ERCF-Software-V3/README.md

 Also be sure to read my [notes on Encoder problems](doc/ENCODER.md) - the better the encoder the better this software will work.
 <br>

 The configuration and setup of your ERCF using Happy Hare is 95% the same as documented in the [newer V2 Manual](https://github.com/EtteGit/EnragedRabbitProject/raw/no_toolhead_sensor/Documentation/ERCF_Manual.pdf).
-Be sure to read this README and the installed 'ercf_*.cfg' to understand any differences.
+Be sure to read this README and the installed 'ercf_*.cfg' files to understand any difference.
+Read a [SUMMARY OF DIFFERENCES](doc/DIFFERENCES.md) here.

 ## Revision History
 <ul>